The Empress

 Reading the card

-This deck takes the view that the Major Arcana refers to you (the 4 minor arcana represent your ‘outer world’ aka ‘other people and events’ but the Major arcana represent your ‘inner world’ aka you) so even if you are male, you are currently driven by a strong female archetype.
-The major Arcana can only refer to a person other than you if there is a minor arcana card near it on the spread, meaning someone else is modifying how you feel or act by changing or blocking your inner you.
+This deck takes the view that the Major Arcana refers to you.
+The Minor Arcana represent your 'outer world' (other people and external events), while the Major Arcana represent your 'inner world'.
+Therefore, even if you are male, drawing the Empress means you are currently driven by a strong feminine archetype.
+The Major Arcana only refer to a person other than yourself if a Minor Arcana card sits nearby in the spread, indicating that someone else is modifying or blocking your inner state.

-The upright Empress focuses on growth and abundance.
+The Upright Empress focuses on growth and abundance.
 Plans will work out simply because you are in a period of plenty.
-Now may be a good time to grow relationships, passion projects or creative projects.
+Now is an excellent time to grow relationships, passion projects, or creative endeavors.

 The Empress is about the cycle of life.
 If you were previously unready to take a leap into a new phase of your life, now may be a good time.

 The Empress also suggests tuning into your feminine side.
-Intuition, compassion, finding balance rather than competition, and being receptive all play their part, but there is also an inner strength within the Empress that should not be ignored.
-Like the Emperor, the Empress is a leader and not a follower.
+Intuition, compassion, seeking balance over competition, and remaining receptive all play a part.
+However, the inner strength of the Empress should never be ignored.
+Like the Emperor, she is a leader, not a follower.

-The Empress is also an archetype that has a significant connection to fertility and new starts.
-Whether you are considering new relationships, children or creative projects that are your real ‘babies’, the Empress suggests success.
+This archetype holds a significant connection to fertility and new beginnings.
+Whether you are considering new relationships, literal children, or creative projects that are your 'babies', the Empress predicts success.

-There may be a period of lack of growth.
-This may be unexpected, but is actually a natural part of the cycle.
-This may mean things will go more smoothly later and now is not the time.
+You may experience a period lacking in growth.
+This might feel unexpected, but it is actually a natural part of the cycle.
+It signifies that things will progress more smoothly later; now is simply not the time to force a harvest.

-There may also be a period of feeling out of balance, unfamiliarity or cold emotion in the air and lack of help.
-Although this may represent a disconnection and lack of balance, it can often be the Empress telling you that life naturally ebbs and flows and this is an ebb.
-You may have to pause or conserve.
+There may be a feeling of unfamiliarity, a coldness in the air, or a perceived lack of help.
+While this can represent a disconnection, it is often the Empress reminding you that life naturally ebbs and flows.
+This time is an ebb.
+You must pause and conserve your energy.

-The reversed Empress can represent an out of balance situation rather than a natural ebb.
-There may be some level of controlling (over nurturing) coming from-you or at-you.
+Alternatively, the Reversed Empress can represent a genuinely unbalanced situation rather than a natural ebb.
+There may be a level of control or 'over-nurturing' coming from you, or directed at you.

-Like the high Priestess, the Empress is high on empathy, but this empathy is more geared to knowing ‘the right time for things’ rather than the High Priestess’s ‘inner feelings and secrets’.
-With a reversed Empress, always consider your timing; is it off?
+Like the High Priestess, the Empress is high on empathy, but this empathy is geared toward knowing 'the right time for things', rather than the High Priestess's focus on 'inner feelings and secrets'.
+With a Reversed Empress, always consider your timing.
+Is it off?

-Finally, there is a level of inflexibility that can occur with the Empress.
-Is your time over and is it someone else’s turn?
-If so, it is certain your time will come around again but now is not it.
-Conserve and bloom another day!
+Finally, a level of inflexibility can occur here.
+Is your time over, and is it someone else’s turn to shine?
+If so, your time will come around again, but this is not it.
+Conserve your roots and bloom another day.

 Card Design Process

-Previous to this Tarot design, an alternative design based on biblical and other characters associated with the earliest Tarot decks was attempted.
-The Empress card seen in this deck is one of very few that survived the transition to the current deck designs.
-If you see some distinct 15th century religious art undertones in the Empress card then you are probably not mistaken!
+Prior to this deck, an alternative design based on biblical figures associated with the earliest Tarot decks was attempted.
+The Empress seen here is one of the very few cards that survived the transition to the current design.
+If you notice distinct 15th-century religious art undertones in her image, you are not mistaken.

 Final Words

-This card represents nurturing, feminine energy, balance, abundance, and harmony through intuition, creativity, and connection to nature's cycles.
+This card represents nurturing feminine energy, balance, abundance, and harmony through intuition, creativity, and a deep connection to nature's cycles.

-It also has a particular affinity to fertility and higher concepts related to the feminine divine and immortality.
+It also holds a particular affinity for fertility and higher concepts relating to the feminine divine and immortality.